 Glass bottle costs are one of our largest packaging components of cost of goods sold.
 In North America, glass bottles have only a small number of producers.
 The inability of any of our glass bottle suppliers to satisfy our requirements could materially and adversely affect our business.
 In addition, costs and programs related to mandatory recycling and recyclable materials deposits could be adopted in states of manufacture, imposing additional and unknown costs to manufacture products utilizing glass bottles.
 The amount of water available for use is important to the supply of our grapes and winemaking, other agricultural raw materials, and our ability to operate our business.
 If climate patterns change and droughts become more severe, there may be a scarcity of water or poor water quality, which may affect our production costs, consistency of yields or impose capacity constraints.
 We depend on sufficient amounts of quality water for operation of our wineries, as well as to conduct our other operations.
 The suppliers of the grapes and other agricultural raw materials we purchase also depend upon sufficient supplies of quality water for their vineyards and fields.
-Prolonged or severe drought conditions in the western United States or restrictions imposed on irrigation options by governmental authorities could have an adverse effect on our operations of our suppliers becomes scarcer, restrictions are placed on our usage of water or the quality of that water deteriorates, we may incur increased production costs or face manufacturing constraints which could negatively affect our production.
-Even if quality water is widely available to us, water purification and waste treatment infrastructure limitations could increase our costs or constrain operation of our production facilities.
+Prolonged or severe drought conditions in the western United States or restrictions imposed on irrigation options by governmental authorities could have an adverse effect on our operations in the region.
+If water available to our operations or the operations of our suppliers becomes scarcer, restrictions are placed on our usage of water or the quality of that water deteriorates, we may incur increased production costs or face manufacturing constraints which could negatively affect our production facilities.
 Any of these factors could materially and adversely affect our business, results of operations and financial results.